hansenlab/spqn_paper/README.md

 VST: examine the mean-correlation relationship after applying VST on the expression data

-VST: examine the mean-correlation relationship after applying combat on the expression data
+combat: examine the mean-correlation relationship after applying combat on the expression data